Anthem Says No To Many Scans Done By Hospital-Owned Clinics

 "There are huge cost disparities for imaging services, depending on where members receive their diagnostic tests," she says.
 "Members can save close to $1,000 out-of-pocket for some imaging services for those who haven't met their deductible, and up to $200 for those whose plans require only a copay."

 Hospital imaging is indeed pricier than imaging at freestanding centers.
-Average prices for MRI and CT scans ranged from 70 percent to 149 percent higher at hospitals, according to an analysis by the Healthcare Financial Management Association, a membership group for health care finance professionals.
+Average prices for MRI and CT scans ranged from 70 percent to 149 percent higher at hospitals, according to an analysis published by the Healthcare Financial Management Association, a membership group for health care finance professionals.

 But price isn't the only important variable, and the perception that all imaging studies conducted by qualified providers generally yield comparable results is wrong, Binder says.
 A study published last year in The Spine Journal, for example, found that when a "secret shopper" patient with low back pain received MRI at 10 imaging centers over a period of three weeks, each center reported different findings.
 Some missed a problem they should have found, while others detected nonexistent problems.